Hot Cocoa Cookies

 - 1/4 teaspoon salt

 - 1 1/4 cups light brown sugar

 - 3 large eggs, at room temperature

 - 8-ounces semi-sweet baking chocolate squares, cut into 1/2-inch squares

 - Preheat oven to 325 degrees F. Prepare a double boiler by filling a pot about halfway with water and place a heat-safe glass bowl over it.
 Bring the water to a light boil.
 Add the butter and chocolate chips and stir until melted.
 Remove from the stove and let cool for about 10 minutes.

 - In a bowl, stir together the flour, cocoa powder, baking powder, and the salt.
 In a separate bowl, beat together the eggs, brown sugar, and the vanilla extract.
 Mix in the cooled melted chocolate.
 Add the flour mixture, a little bit at a time, to the wet ingredients until everything is just combined.
 Refrigerate the dough for 1 hour.

 - Line a cookie sheet with parchment paper or a silicone baking mat.
 Scoop out about 1 tablespoon of dough and form into a 1-inch ball and place onto cookie sheet.
 Continue with remaining dough, leaving about 2 inches of space between each cookie.
 Use the back of a spoon to lightly flatten each cookie.
-Bake for approximately 12 minutes, or until the tops of the cookies begin to crack.
+Bake for approximately 12 minutes.

 - While the cookies are baking, cut each large marshmallow in half.
 Take a cut half square of the baking chocolate and press into the cut side of each marshmallow and set aside.